Owens, Barnes, Garces, Peyper to referee RWC quarterfinals

 “I would like to congratulate Jérôme, Nigel, Jaco and Wayne, the assistant referees and TMOs and we now look forward to four compelling matches on the road to determining who will lift the Webb Ellis Cup on Nov.
 2.”

 Garces will control the quarterfinal between England and Australia at Oita on Saturday.
-Owens will referee the match between defending world champion New Zealand at Tokyo Stadium later the same day.
+Owens will referee the match between defending world champion New Zealand and Ireland at Tokyo Stadium later the same day.

 Peyper will referee the first of two quarterfinals on Sunday while Barnes controls the weekend’s final match between hosts Japan and South Africa.